| name | bio-reporting-quarto-reports |

 Related Skills

-- reporting/rmarkdown-reports - R-focused alternative
+- reporting/rmarkdown-reports - R-focused alternative; needs bookdown for cross-references

-- data-visualization/ggplot2-fundamentals - R visualizations
+- data-visualization/ggplot2-fundamentals - Figures for R-engine reports